kyrafld/Smart-Home-Services-TF/README.md

 - `security_groups`: A list of security groups associated with the insfrastuce.

 ### 3. Services Servers
+Service servers involves the creation of the Amazong Elastic Compute Cloud(EC2) instances to host multiple services.
+Each EC2 instance is configure with specific parameters.
 #### Variables
 - `instance_type`: The type of instance to be applied.
 - `service_names`: A list of the different services names to apply to each server.